erolneuhauss/studies/puppet/projects/puppet5/README.md

 # try out puppet version 5
 In this project
-  * there are two containers: puppet (puppetmaster) and node1
+  * there are 2 containers based on images: puppet5x (puppetmaster) and node5x1
-  * node1 gets modified by puppet
+  * node5x1 gets modified by puppet5x
     * a text file motd in /etc gets created,
     * ntp package installed and
     * user eneuhauss created